 He also tends to have a hyper personality, which is not a good match with smaller children.

 Socialization helps him get on with other dogs and to not always see smaller animals as prey.

 In terms of intelligence levels, the Doxie Pit is one of the brighter mix dog breeds out there because he tends to take after his Dachshund parent.

-It’s best that you train a Doxie Pit at a very young age.
-Despite the fact that he is a fairly intelligent cross breed dog, he does have a certain level of stubbornness to him that’s higher than average.
+You should train a Doxie Pit at a very young age.
+Despite the fact that he is a fairly intelligent crossbreed dog, he does have a certain level of stubbornness to him that’s higher than average.